Pokey Mom: Plot

 The Simpson family attends a prison rodeo where Marge meets Jack Crowley, a convict whom she believes to have great artistic potential after becoming impressed with his work.
 She later teaches a class on being an artist to the prisoners and befriends Jack.
 With Marge's help, Jack is granted parole under her custody.
 Marge soon finds a mural-painting job at Springfield Elementary School for him.
 Jack paints a powerful mural symbolizing school spirit with a warrior woman riding a puma, which the whole school likes, but Principal Skinner demands he tone it down using his idea of a cartoonish puma walking with two children under a rainbow in a fantasy land.
 Jack reluctantly gives in to his wishes; however, upon its unveiling, the new mural is panned by everyone in town.
 Refusing to admit that he forced Jack to create it in the first place, Skinner instead blames Jack and fires him.

-Sometime later, the mural is set on fire by a mystery arsonist, and everyone manages to get a look at the real one.
+Sometime later, the mural is set on fire by a mystery arsonist, and everyone manages to get a look at the real one before it burns up as well.
 Everyone in the school assumes Jack did it to get back at Skinner.
 While the police are out searching for Jack, Marge finds him hiding in the school playground.
 He swears to her that he did not start the fire.
 Marge believes him and distracts Skinner and Chief Wiggum so he can escape, but he instead sets fire to Skinner's car and dances around it laughing maniacally, revealing his true nature.
-Jack is arrested and Marge, furious that he lied to her face, demands Wiggum to take him back to prison.
+Jack is arrested, and Marge, furious that he lied to her face, demands Wiggum to take him back to prison.

 Meanwhile, Homer suffers a back injury by a bull from the rodeo and sees a chiropractor, but does not follow his instructions.
 Later, Homer falls backward onto a malformed garbage can at home and discovers that it solved his back problems.
 He makes a business out of his discovery, which proves to be a successful method of solving problems with pain, causing the chiropractic business to decline.
 Eventually, two chiropractors disguised as investors trick Homer and destroy the garbage can at the Simpsons' home.